Leah's Priority Issues

 Track my promises: Post a projects dashboard showing status updates, and what is being done

-Give you a say in spending: Let residents have real input on how aldermanic funds are spent
+Give you a say in spending: Let residents have real input on how aldermanic funds are spent with participatory budgeting

 Safety means more than officers on the street.
 It means making sure our communities are vibrant.
 It means officers have the tools, training, and support needed, while also addressing accountability and conditions that lead to crime in the first place.
 I'll fight for an approach that makes the 45th Ward safer for everyone.